Who Should Not Take These Arthritis Supplements?

 What Is MSM and Can It Help My Arthritis?

-MSM, or methyl sulfonylmethane, is a supplement said to help a wide range of conditions, including arthritis, allergies and even snoring.
+MSM, or methylsulfonylmethane, is a supplement that is used to try to help a wide range of conditions, including arthritis, allergies, and even snoring.

 MSM is an odorless and tasteless natural sulfur compound found in all living things.
 Sulfur is needed by the body for healthy connective tissue and joint function and has purported pain-quashing and anti-inflammatory properties.

 While MSM is found in many foods -- including meat, fish, certain fruit, vegetables, and grains -- it is destroyed when foods are processed.
 MSM supplements have become increasingly popular in recent years and many people feel they have had some pain relief since taking MSM.
-Although some studies have reported improvement in pain with MSM, very little or no rigorous scientific research has been done to support its use as an arthritis supplement.
+Although some studies have reported improvement in pain with MSM, more research needs to be done to support its use as an arthritis supplement.

 Talk to your doctor before taking MSM.